Steven J. Lund

-Steven J. Lund (born October 30, 1953) is an American executive, attorney, and has been the 23rd Young Men General President of the Church of Jesus Christ of Latter-day Saints (LDS Church) since April 2020.
+Steven J. Lund (born October 30, 1953) is an American businessman, lawyer, and religious leader who served as the 23rd Young Men (YM) General President of the Church of Jesus Christ of Latter-day Saints (LDS Church) from April 2020 to August 2025.

-He worked as an attorney before co-founding and later becoming CEO of Utah-based Nu Skin Enterprises, a multilevel marketing company that develops and sells personal care products and dietary supplements.
+Lund worked as an attorney before co-founding and later becoming CEO of Utah-based Nu Skin Enterprises, a multilevel marketing company that develops and sells personal care products and dietary supplements.

 Lund served as a full-time LDS Church missionary in the Netherlands Amsterdam Mission.
 He attended Brigham Young University, where he obtained both a degree in communications and a juris doctor degree from the J. Reuben Clark Law School.
 He served in the U.S. Army and was assigned to Frankfurt, Germany where he met his future wife.